-A simple way to obtain the final hidden state matrix is to linear combine the 3 obtained hidden state matrices, where $\alpha$ and $\beta$ are coefficients between 0 and 1.
+A simple way to obtain the final hidden state matrix is to linearly combine the three obtained hidden state matrices, where $\alpha$ and $\beta$ are coefficients between 0 and 1.

-Then a softmax function is applied to $\boldsymbol H$, as in Equation 2, to get the prediction probability matrix $\boldsymbol Z$, where $\boldsymbol Z_{ij}$ denotes the probability that node $v_i$'s label is the class $j$.
-The coefficients of $\alpha$ and $\beta$ are used to turn down the effect of the pre-trained features, which are essential for optimization. ~\citeauthor{bengio2007greedy}(~\citeyear{bengio2007greedy}) suggested the pre-training is useful for initializing the network in a region of the parameter space where optimization is easier.
+Then a softmax function is applied to $\boldsymbol H$, as in (2), to get the prediction probability matrix $\boldsymbol Z$, where $Z_{ij}$ denotes the probability that node $v_i$'s label is the class $j$.
+The coefficients of $\alpha$ and $\beta$ are used to turn down the effect of the pre-trained features, which are essential for optimization. ~\cite{bengio2007greedy} suggests the pre-training is useful for initializing the network in a region of the parameter space where optimization is easier.
 In training, easy samples often contribute more to the loss and dominate the gradient updating~\cite{lin2017focal}.
-Similarly, we found the easy-trained component of $\rm {GNN}(\boldsymbol X^{(s)})$ and $\rm {GNN}(\boldsymbol X^{(a)})$ also dominate the learning procedure.
-If no weight strategy is used, $\rm {GNN}(\boldsymbol X)$ merely contribute to the results and hence the performance is far from promising.
+Similarly, we find the easy-trained components of ${GNN}(\boldsymbol X^{(s)})$ and ${GNN}(\boldsymbol X^{(a)})$ also dominate the learning procedure.
+If no weight strategy is used, ${GNN}(\boldsymbol X)$ merely contributes to the results and hence the performance is far from promising.

-\subsubsection{3.3.3 Training}
+\subsubsection{Training}

 We minimize the cross-entropy loss function between $\boldsymbol Z$ and the ground-truth labels $\boldsymbol Y$ to train the model~\cite{abu2018n}.